 - Add saved replies for expected responses.
 Add titles to each for easy reference.
 Agents can pick the drafts and send them as they are or tweak them according to the context.
 These, too, can be personalized.
 You can add multiple saved responses.

-- Add the targeted phone books.
+- Add the targeted contact lists.